gaehlerm/SoftwareEngineering/README.md

 Use the most basic features of your programming language.
 [Programming language].
 Only use more complex features if you truly benefit from them.
 Avoid utilizing features of your programming language that resemble black magic.

 Avoid nesting if loops.
-Apparently, this violates the SRP and is highly prone to bugs [Single Responsability Principle].
+This violates the SRP and is highly prone to bugs [Single Responsability Principle].
 Avoid nested try-catch blocks as well.
 It is preferable to avoid nested loops entirely.
+In fact, you should having many levels of indentation.
+These make code hard to understand.

 Avoid using Boolean values [section Booleans] and logic as much as possible.
 Due to human deficiencies, these lines of code harbor the most errors.
 Try to avoid them as far as reasonably possible.
 Ensure that every branch of an if statement is tested.